 Oil fields are notoriously dangerous places to work.
-In fact, from 2012-2019, the fatality rate for oil and gas workers was seven times higher than the rate for all other United States workers combined.
-Since 2016, the Trump administration has repealed many laws and regulations that were designed to keep oil and gas workers safe.
+In fact, from 2012 to 2019, the fatality rate for oil and gas workers was seven times higher than the rate for all other United States workers combined.
+Starting in 2016, the Trump administration repealed many laws and regulations that were designed to keep oil and gas workers safe.
 Since these regulations were repealed, there has been an increase in catastrophic explosions nationwide.

 Oil Field Safety

-Most recently, the pandemic and price war between Saudia Arabia and Russia have taken a toll on the oil industry.
-In Colorado, regulations passed in 2019 will soon take effect.
+Most recently, the pandemic and price war between Saudi Arabia and Russia have taken a toll on the oil industry.
+In Colorado, regulations passed in 2019 took effect.
 Most of Colorado’s oil companies are struggling financially, which can translate into greater hazards for workers as companies cut costs.
-Even before the pandemic and price war, oil companies were notorious for their treatment of injured workers.
+Even before the pandemic and price war, oil companies were notorious for their mistreatment of injured workers.

 To avoid paying workers and their families, oil companies have been known to: